timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 The number one lesson that still sticks with me is to *listen, and be genuinely interested in other people.*

 In my freshman year of high school, the world revolved around me.
 What did I want to do?
 What were my goals?
 My passions?
 And how do I get people to like me?
 Dale Carnegie taught me that I should be thinking about *others.* And it needs to be genuine.
-Disguised as book that teaches you the art of human manipulation is a practical guide on how to be a better person.
+Disguised as a book that teaches you the art of human manipulation is a practical guide on how to be a better person.
 If you're caring and considerate towards others, then people will naturally be drawn to you and like you more.

 It's been a long time since I read *How to Win Friends and Influence People*.
 I've never re-read or bought a copy of the book, despite it being so influential on my life.